fwcd/kotlin-language-server/editors/README.md

     \ }
 ```

+Note that you may need to substitute `kotlin-language-server` with `kotlin-language-server.bat` on Windows.

 ## Other Editors
 Install a [Language Server Protocol client](https://microsoft.github.io/language-server-protocol/implementors/tools/) for your tool.
 Then invoke the language server executable in a client-specific way.
 The server uses `stdio` to send and receive `JSON-RPC` messages.